Arsenal 1-1 Liverpool (5-4 on pens): Pierre-Emerick Aubameyang secures Community Shield shootout win

 Man of the match - Ainsley Maitland-Niles

+Saturday was the versatile midfielder's 23rd birthday, capped later in the evening by a call-up to the England squad for the forthcoming Nations League double-header against Iceland and Denmark.

-On Saturday, the versatile midfielder played superbly on the left wing with Kieran Tierney providing support to nullify the threat of Mohamed Salah.
+He played superbly on the left wing with Tierney providing support to nullify the threat of Mohamed Salah.
 This was a supremely disciplined display to add to his impressive outing against Manchester City's Riyad Mahrez in the FA Cup semi-final.

 Eight of Arsenal's FA Cup-winning side started with Maitland-Niles among them, but he has been lined with a move to Wolves this summer.
 There is a need to raise funds but perhaps there are still big decisions to be made about just who is allowed to leave.